PlatzKiecker/docs/README.md

 ##### Restaurant Information

 The name of the restaurant can be entered in this area.
 You can also set a default value for the booking duration in hours by entering a number or using the up/down buttons. <br>
-Note: name is a required field.
+Note: name and default booking duration are required fields.

 ##### Zones